Skip to content

 The Recording Activity Dialog will be displayed with an empty grid.

-This recording session is going o be a little different from previous sessions.
-Previously we could interrupt our object-related recording/learning with other activities and because Rapise was recording activity related only to the target application, our recording or object learning would be unaffected.
-However, in analog recording, Rapise is monitoring the mouse and keyboard for the entire system - for all applications.
-This means that if you answer an email in the middle of analog recording, or log in to a secure system, all the steps including mouse movement, keystrokes, etc., will all be recorded.
-However, note also that screen contents are not recorded by Rapise.
+This recording session is going to be a little different from previous sessions.
+Previously, we could interrupt our object-related recording or learning with other activities without affecting the recording, because Rapise only recorded activity related to the target application.
+However, in analog recording, Rapise monitors the mouse and keyboard for the entire system—for all applications.
+This means that if you answer an email in the middle of analog recording or log in to a secure system, all steps, including mouse movements, keystrokes, etc., will be recorded.
+Note, however, that Rapise does not record screen contents.

 Bring the Application To Front

-If the TwoDialogs UI has been occluded, bring it back to the front so you don't have to hunt for it when you start recording.
+If the TwoDialogs UI has been occluded, bring it back to the front so you don't have to search for it when you start recording.

 Start Analog Recording

-When you're ready to record the session, hit Ctrl+4 on the Recording Activity dialog.
-You will need to click on the Advanced button to display the Analog button.
+When you're ready to record the session, press Ctrl+4 in the Recording Activity dialog.
+You will need to click the Advanced button to display the Analog button.

 raforanalogabsolute

-Note: Pressing the Analog button on the Recording Activity dialog starts a relative analog recording session.
+Note: Pressing the Analog button in the Recording Activity dialog starts a relative analog recording session.
 Use the Ctrl+4 key sequence to start the absolute analog recording session.

 Rapise will begin recording all mouse and keyboard activity until you stop the recording.

-Note also that the prompt in the notification/status area of the Recording Activity dialog is different from that for relative analog.
+Note also that the prompt in the notification/status area of the Recording Activity dialog is different from the prompt for relative analog.
 It tells you that Your mouse and keyboard activity is now being recorded.

-Recording Activity dialog now indicates that analog recording is in progress and allowing you to stop the recording.
+The Recording Activity dialog now indicates that analog recording is in progress and allows you to stop the recording.

 ananlogrecodingstopdialog